Fast Facts

 With a purse of around $12 million for the World Cup itself, the winner collecting around $7 million, the top trainers from all over the globe will be competing her for one of racing’s biggest prizes.

-Below we’ll have our predictions for the big race, along with all the best betting offers when they become available to take advantage of.
+Below we’ll have all the best betting offers when they become available to take advantage of.

 Existing Customer Free Bets & Money Back Offers